-Strong Representation Tailored To Your Divorce
+Strong Orange County Divorce Representation Tailored To You

 The complexity and emotions of divorce proceedings can stress you out and make you doubt yourself.
 You need an attorney you can trust to give you good advice and protect you.
 You also need customized solutions that make sense for you and your family.

 Maggio Law practices exclusively in divorce and related matters of family law.
 Our attorneys are skilled and compassionate, guiding you through each step of the divorce process with the strategies and strength you need.

 Gerald Maggio and our team are devoted to your best interests.
 That starts with listening to you to build a trusting attorney-client relationship.
 Our lawyers take the time to address your questions and concerns and understand your goals and priorities.
 Through problem-solving and courtroom litigation (when necessary), they help you tackle the key issues of divorce, such as:

 - Division of community property